Scroll Saw Blades

 • Manufacturer Specific – Ultra reverse is an example of a manufacturer-specific type of blade.
 It is similar to a reverse tooth blade, except it adds more teeth pointing in both upward and downward directions.
 For instance, it will have several teeth pointing down, then every third tooth, pointing up.
 It will repeat this pattern for the length of the blade.
 Another manufacturer-specific type is the Modified Geometry by Pegas and Mach Series blade by Olson.

-• Puzzle – Puzzle blades are very thin blades and specifically designed to make jigsaw puzzles.
+• Puzzle – Puzzle blades are very thin blades and are specifically designed to make jigsaw puzzles.
 Puzzle blades can usually be found where regular blades are sold.

 • Sanding – Olson calls them sanding files.
 Sanding files look like regular blades however, instead of teeth, they have sanding material on it designed for shaping and sanding.